CUCentralAdvancement/link-shortener/README.md

 After you finish writing the section, clone down your repository in a fresh directory to see if you can follow the instructions and get a working site.
 Often times, there's one or two key instructions left out in the first draft.

-## Services

-The first step of the previous install instructions was to set up environmental variables for the services being used.
-Some install scripts require those variables to be present when ran so it's important to list out the different services a developer will need to connect to.

-Most of the environmental variables will be listed in Heroku's admin UI, but make sure to mention where to find the config info.

-Services:
-- Something for media hosting
-- Something for search
-- Something for background worker/queue processing
-- I think you get the point...

 ## Testing